DeeMainiac/Ds_ValheimMods/README.md

 I don't recommend you equip them and jump into the water, as fall damage is still a thing.
 Feel free to unequip them and float to the surface, assuming that you don't think you'll drown.
 By default, you cannot requip the boots if you are swimming.

 # How to Install/Uninstall
-Download the file and place __SeafloorWalkingBoots.dll__ in your BepInEx/plugins folder.
+Download __SeafloorWalkingBoots.dll__ and place it in your BepInEx/plugins folder.

 To Uninstall, delete __SeafloorWalkingBoots.dll__.